Fourni-j/fourni-j.github.io/_apps-pages/feedme/index.md

   - title                                 : Discover new venues
     description                           : You feed curious ?
 FeedMe can help you find new venues fontawesome_icon_name                 : map

-  - title                                 : Machine learning
-    description                           : The app algorithm will learn from your taste and improve over the time fontawesome_icon_name                 : brain

-  - title                                 : Detailed analytics
-    description                           : You will find analytics of your past lunches and favorites places fontawesome_icon_name                 : chart-pie

-  - title                                 : Dark mode
-    description                           : Support both light and dark mode and will follow your device settings fontawesome_icon_name                 : adjust

-  - title                                 : Any Size
-    description                           : All devices and orientations are fully supported. fontawesome_icon_name                 : share
 ---